Montana-Media-Arts/440-interactive-performance/README.md

         - Discuss one technical problem you have encountered.
         - Discuss one artistic problem you have encountered.
         - Help you group-mates solve their problems.
+- Feedback on Project 1 Documentation and Write-Up
+    - Where do we go from here?
+    - What did you miss?
+    - What was  confusing?
 - **TODO:**
 - **Due:**